On the Limit of Language Models as Planning Formalizers: Data Examples

 \subsection{\bw \dd and \pd}

-The following display example \dd and \pd for all natural settings in the \bw dataset.
-We can see that the descriptions have all the same components as the \df and \pf in PDDL, but written in different levels of naturalness.

-For the Heavily Templated \dd, all preconditions and post-conditions are written out explicitly and sound similar to PDDL.
-The \pd is similar, in that it lists all the predicates needed for to solve the task. \eject Heavily Templated \dd:
+Listings \ref{lst:heavily_templated_blocksworld_dd} and \ref{lst:heavily_templated_blocksworld_pd} display example \dd and \pd for the Heavily Templated setting in the \bw dataset.
+In this setting, all preconditions and post-conditions are written out explicitly and sound similar to PDDL.
+The \pd is similar, in that it lists all the predicates needed for to solve the task.